an-about/our-diary/info.md

 # Info
-- Assets and Properties of Reyhan Family well-known name Reyhan Jr. , Rockefeller Family, Warren Buffett Family and Rothschild Family.
+- Assets and Properties of Reyhan well-known name Reyhan Jr. , Rockefeller Family, and Rothschild Family.